MdKasimS/ExploreMyWorld/Projects/Web_Apps/ASPDotnetCore/BareMetal/README.md

-These projects use simply HTML, CSS and JS.
+These projects are bare metal which uses simply HTML, CSS and JS.